PipeCruz/CUDA-Flocking-Sim/README.md

 # CUDA Flocking Simulator

-This was my final project for CS179 @ Caltech.
-No starter code, did everything from scratch.
-I threw this together in a few days so there might be some bugs, I'll fix it sometime (maybe).
+My final project for CS179 @ Caltech.
+This was built entirely from scratch, I had no prior experience with OpenGL beforehand.

 <!-- code block -->
 ## Installation